NOVEMBER 29, 2025

 Step 9: Start with a Minimum Viable Product (MVP), Test, and Scale

-- What to do: Create an MVP, then proceed to a full-scale product.
+What to do: Then proceed to a full-scale product.

 Challenges in Creating a Digital Wallet Application